stanleym-png/IN_SYD_Task_1_Flask_PWA_Template/docs/README.md

 touch my_queries.sql
 code my_queries.sql
 ```

-> [!Note]
-> The following SQL queries are provided as an example only.
-Students are encouraged to select their content and design a database schema for it; ideas include:
->
-> - Favourite bands
-> - Favourite movies
-> - Favourite games
-> - Favourite books
-> - etc

 1. To run SQLite3 SQL queries in VSCode
 Open the DB file, then choose "Query Editor" from the top menu.